How to get around ESPN blackout in 2023

 How to get around ESPN blackout without a VPN

-There's a way to get around the ESPN blackout without a VPN, by using proxy servers.
+There's a way to get around the ESPN blackout without a VPN using proxy servers.
 They also obfuscate your original IP address and issue an alternative so you can connect to a proxy server in the US to access the ESPN+ stream.
-However, proxies do not encrypt your traffic or provide streaming-friendly features, so there are good chances that ESPN+ will detect them and deny sports stream access.
+However, proxies do not encrypt your traffic or provide streaming-friendly features, so there is a good chance that ESPN+ will detect them and deny access to sports streams.

 Do we recommend a free VPN to get around an ESPN blackout?

-We don’t recommend free VPNs to get around ESPN blackout for a few reasons.
-Firstly, sports streams require excellent connection speed to avoid lag during crucial moments, and even the best free VPN services cannot ensure that all the time.
-More so, they may lack a vast US server network, failing to unblock local ESPN+ streams.
+I don’t recommend free VPNs to get around ESPN blackout for a few reasons.
+First, sports streams require excellent connection speed to avoid lag during crucial moments, and even the best free VPN services cannot ensure that all the time.
+Moreover, they may lack a vast US server network, failing to unblock local ESPN+ streams.

 Some free VPNs also function as honey pots to lure users and collect browsing activities.
 It violates your online privacy and may lead to more serious harm, like hacking attempts.
-Instead, we recommend using a paid service with a free trial or money-back guarantee to avoid unnecessary issues.
+Instead, I recommend using a paid service with a free trial or money-back guarantee to avoid unnecessary issues.
+Here are my top choices:

 - NordVPN – comes with a 7-day free mobile device trial and a 30-day money-back guarantee.